- How are pituitary tumors treated?

 These tumors can cause acromegaly in adults and gigantism in children (discussed in “Signs and symptoms of pituitary tumors”).
 Medicines are often not as effective for these tumors as they are for prolactinomas, so they’re not usually the first treatment used.

-Both drugs can have minor side effects, such as nausea, vomiting, diarrhea, stomach pain, dizziness, headache, and pain at the site of injection.
+These drugs can have side effects, such as a slowed heart rate, nausea, vomiting, diarrhea, stomach pain, dizziness, headache, and pain at the site of injection.
 Many of these side effects improve or even go away with time.
-They can also cause gallstones and may worsen diabetes if a person has it.
+They can also cause gallstones and may cause diabetes or worsen it if a person already has it.

 Growth hormone antagonists: Pegvisomant (Somavert®) is a newer drug that works by blocking the action of growth hormone on other cells.
 It is very effective in lowering blood IGF-1 levels, but it doesn’t block growth hormone secretion by the pituitary gland or shrink pituitary tumors.
 It has few side effects, although it can lower blood sugar levels and cause mild liver damage in some people.
 It is given by daily injection under the skin.